-Beyond the gender gap: Presidential politics is a ‘masculinity contest.’
+Beyond the gender gap: Presidential politics is a ‘masculinity contest’

 - Deep Read ( 5 Min. )

-The gender gap in presidential politics is not new – women have, for decades, tilted toward Democrats who today are leaning into issues like abortion access and economic equality.
+In the United States, women have, for decades, tilted toward Democrats, who today are leaning into issues like abortion access and economic equality.
 Men have leaned toward Republicans, who are evoking traditional gender roles in discussing gun violence, child care, and family planning.

 But this campaign underscores a preference – beyond gender – for masculinity in the nation’s highest office, says Lindsey Meeks, a University of Oklahoma professor specializing in political communication and gender: “It doesn’t have to necessarily be a man, but [voters are] still really liking a masculine presence at that level.”